Azure-Samples/nlp-sql-in-a-box/README.md

     `azd up`

-You will be prompted for an environment name, a subscription and a region.
-Select the appropriate values.
+You will be prompted for:
+- environment name
+- azure subscription
+- azure region
+- database administrator login

 ### Clean up
 To remove all resources created by this solution, run: